david-guyon/liberty_multinodes_singleinterface/README.md

 Edit the content to correspond to your need.

-Now you can execute the following command to start the deployment.
+Now you can execute the following commands to start the deployment and then install the [GreenerBar](https://bitbucket.org/davidguyon/greenerbar/) program on the controller node.
 It takes about 25 minutes to execute.

     $ rake run
+    $ rake prepare:controller